Menu

 Identify Drift.
 Route it for action.
 Control your story.

 Not at close-out.
 Not at the monthly review.
 Today.
-You know if you're burning faster than planned while you can still adjust.
+Know if you're burning faster than planned while you can still adjust.

 When your crew can't produce because of access issues, material delays, or out-of-sequence work — document it.
-Build the case for the change order.
+Build the case.

 Weekly visibility means weekly course corrections.
-You don't have to wait until the job is over to learn you lost money.
+Don't wait until the job is over to learn you lost money.

 Know where you stand on Drift.